1kb2/1kb2/README.md

 <h1 align="center">🛡️ Offensive Security | 💻 Technology</h1>

 **I am an Information Technology student specializing in offensive security, with a particular emphasis on web application penetration testing.
-Actively engaged in Capture The Flag (CTF) challenges, I have ranked in the top 1% on TryHackMe.
+Actively engaged in Capture The Flag (CTF) challenges, in the top 1% on TryHackMe.
 I apply a comprehensive range of methodologies to identify, analyze, and mitigate security vulnerabilities.**

 <h2 align="center"></h2>
 <p align="center">